The Christmas Pig: Background

 Rowling's ideas for The Christmas Pig first originated in 2012.
 She had always wanted to write a Christmas story, and was inspired by a pair of toy pigs her son had as a young child.
 She completed writing the book in 2020 during the COVID-19 pandemic.
 Rowling said that, due to the pandemic, "I was unusually aware of the need for human connection.
 I think that's why I kept imagining it being read aloud while working on it, something I've never done with any other book."
 She described the story as "about being lost and being found, about loving and being loved, about what stays with us and what falls away.
 It's also about hope and endurance."

 The Christmas Pig is illustrated by Jim Field.

 Release and reception

 The Christmas Pig was published by Hachette Children's Group in the UK, Australia, New Zealand, Ireland and India, and by Scholastic in the US and Canada.
 It was the number one bestseller on its first week on sale in the UK, selling 60,010 copies, the 16th book of Rowling's to reach number one in its first week.
 The novel also topped The New York Times's children's middle grade hardcover bestseller list.

 The Times called the book a "wonderful, timely" story.
 The New York Times stated, "Rowling has written a marvelously persuasive fantasy for our times, one that looks back to the past in its determination to enlighten and console."
 The Evening Standard called it "her best since Azkaban".

+Film adaptation

+In April 2024, Variety reported that an animated film adaptation of The Christmas Pig was in development at Warner Bros.
+Pictures Animation.